 If you aren’t being rewarded for your purchases, you’re leaving money on the table.
 Consider opening a rewards credit card to accrue points and cashback for your everyday purchases.

-WaterStone Bank offers three different types of rewards cards, with up to 3 percent cash back on eligible purchases.
+WaterStone Bank offers several rewards cards, with up to 3 percent cash back on eligible purchases.
 The more you use your rewards card, the more cashback you accrue, which is money in your pocket—and a serious boost to your budget.

 Choose the card that best fits your lifestyle, from the Cash Rewards American Express® Card that offers tiered rewards with extra cashback on gas and groceries, to the Premier Rewards American Express Card that offers additional rewards for restaurant and airline purchases.